FAIR-Chem/fairchem/train.md

 The open compute challenge consists of three distinct tasks.
 This document is a tutorial for training and evaluating models for each of these tasks as well as generating submission files for EvalAI.

-`main.py` serves as the entry point to run any task tasks.
+`main.py` serves as the entry point to run any task.
 This script requires two command line arguments at a minimum:
-* `--mode MODE`: MODE can be `train`, `predict` or `run-relaxations` to train a model, make predictions using an existing model, or run machine learning based relaxations using an existing model respectively.
+* `--mode MODE`: MODE can be `train`, `predict` or `run-relaxations` to train a model, make predictions using an existing model, or run machine learning based relaxations using an existing model, respectively.
 * `--config-yml PATH`: PATH is the path to a YAML configuration file.
 We use YAML files to supply all parameters to the script.
 The `configs` directory contains a number of example config files.